National Summer Camps: Now Open for Registration!

 About These Camps

 The task of the college student can feel overwhelming.
 Sent hundreds of miles from home into an environment unlike any they have experienced before, expected to live independently while simultaneously tasked with learning the depths of thermodynamics and calculus.
 Navigating dorm furniture, food plans, a laptop with decent wifi connection, and parking passes.
 But at its core, the task is simple: the student must wake up, get dressed, and take notes.
+Our student to teacher ratio is capped at 5:1, which means these camps of ten students each will be lead by two maker educators who will be assisted by community volunteers and knowledgeable guest speakers.
+A local cultural guide, versed in art, history, and the culture of Central Virginia, will accompany students to evening activities.
 To read more about our educational philosophy at Vector Space and how we are changing the future of youth in our programs, click here.

 About Vector Space